-- Manage the delivery of fundraising activities within agreed budgets and timescales. - Work collaboratively with other departments as appropriate.
+- Under the direction of the Fundraising manager, develop a work plan which outlines actions towards achievement of goals. - Manage the delivery of areas of responsibility within agreed budgets and time-scales. - Work collaboratively with other departments as appropriate.

 2. Intellectual demands